Canada Skilled And Unskilled Worker Visa: Your Gateway To Relocation And Employment In Canada

 • TEF Canada (for French)

-Canada Work Visa Duration and Extension
+What Is Canada Work Visa Duration and Extension?

 Work permits under the Canada Skilled and Unskilled Worker Visa are usually issued for one to two years, depending on the job offer and employer’s contract.
 They can often be renewed or extended.